Braids Are Our Faves

-The French braid is an iconic plait that goes right down the middle of your head, this is edgy and a statement hairstyle.
-It’s a great look for the warmer weather because the hair is out of your way and away from your face.
+The French braid is an iconic plait that goes right down the middle of your head.
+This is a edgy and a statement hairstyle.
+It’s a great look for warmer weather because the hair is out of your way and away from your face.
 I can’t wait to try this braid out in a few weeks.

 Last but not least, possibly one of the hottest trending hairstyles for the springtime, yes you guessed it, goddess braids.
 This style is a cornrow usually ranging from a medium to large size; it’s the best when coming down to promoting growth and a significant protective style.

 To complete this hairstyle using hair extensions it is best to do the feed-in method, or even go to a professional for it would take only thirty minutes to an hour to do.
 The most common style is the two goddess braid look.
 I will list all necessary materials needed in doing this method.

 - Kanekelon Hair

 It is best to deep condition your hair before doing this style; tight braids mean it will be pulling on the strands and lead to breakage if your curls are dry.
 Kanekalon extensions are the best to use for this braiding style.
 They are lightweight and will not pull too hard on your scalp.

 First, comb out your hair and make sure that there is moisturizer all throughout.
 Part your hair down the middle of your head and make sure both sides are even.

 You can initiate the braid by taking a piece of the synthetic hair and stating the braid on one half of your head.
 The best method to use is the three-strand twist.
 As you’re grabbing your hair, you should add synthetic hair little by little.
 This will help to create a gradual increase in size in the cornrow.